SantigBenites/Notes/Sistemas Ciberfisicos/ImportantNotes.md

 ## Continuous Models

-Continuous models require Differential equations to describe themselfs.
+Continuous models require Differential equations to describe themselves.

-This is caused becuase these systems are usually physical in nature, and physics is represented by differential equations.
+This is caused because these systems are usually physical in nature, and physics is represented by differential equations.

 These equations are usually obtained from physical laws.